madduck/tptools/README.md

   --help                    Show this message and exit.

 Commands:
-  debug      Monitor stdin for keypresses to trigger debugging functions post       Post raw (TP) JSON data to URLs on change sq-stdout  Output data as sent to Squore to stdout whenever the tournament changes squoresrv  Mount endpoints to serve data for Squore
+  debug      Allow for debug-level interaction with the CLI post       Post raw (TP) JSON data to URLs on change sq-stdout  Output data as sent to Squore to stdout whenever the tournament changes squoresrv  Mount endpoints to serve data for Squore